bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:13:19

-Right, so how do people find your account?
+So how do people find your account?
 As mentioned, it's just a transaction.
 It's a Bitcoin transaction that's going to be included in the blockchain.
 So the place where it is included in the blockchain, that is the identifier.